importre/android-selector-intellij-plugin/readme.md

 # android-selector-intellij-plugin
-Generate background drawable for selector.
+:art: Generate background drawable for selector.

 Select `New -> AndroidSelector` with your `res` directory.